Healthy Homes Assessment Pandora

 What are unreasonable gaps or holes?

-If you are able to feel external air flowing in or the air is clear out of a hole or gap that is, it’s likely to be a gap or an opening that needs sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that let air into or out into your home need sealing.
-For instance, if an open fireplace isn’t in use it could cause draughts, and should be blocked from.
-Property managers and landlords are responsible for making sure that these draughts are stopped as far as imaginable.
+If you can feel external air entering or the air is clear from a hole or gap or crack, then it is probably a gap or hole that needs sealing in any way.
+Cracks or gaps with large gaps must be fixed permanently.
+Cracks that are greater than 3mm and allow air in or out from your house need seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Property managers and landlords are responsible for making sure that such draughts are squelched as much as possible.

-You don’t need to block gaps or holes which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for movement of the structure as the household heats and cools, in order to let them be closed and opened rather than securing.
-We will inspect every window and door in the Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow movement of the building when the house warms and cools to allow them to be opened and closed rather than securing.
+We will examine all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections